-As mentioned in earlier sections, the heavy hexagon code is a subsystem code.
-A subsystem code is defined by a set of gauge operators $G$, forming a group (called the gauge group) \cite{bacon2006operator}.
-This group defines an equivalence relation $\equiv$ over the state space defined by $\forall$ $g \in G$, $\ket{\psi} \equiv g\ket{\psi}$.
-In other words, in a subsystem code, the entire codespace is divided into equivalent classes called subsystems.
-A gauge operator takes the codeword to an equivalent subsystem.
-A stabilizer, which is a product of one or more gauge operators, keeps the codeword unchanged.

-The subsystem code property asserts that if $\Pi_j g_j$ denotes the product of one or more gauge operators, then \begin{itemize} \item if an error $e = \Pi_j g_j$, it can be safely ignored since the system transforms to an equivalent subsystem; \item if for two errors $e_1$ and $e_2$, $e_2 = e_1 \Pi_j g_j$, then $e_2$ can be considered as $e_1$ since they take the state to equivalent erroneous subsystems, \end{itemize}
+The subsystem property of a QECC asserts that if $\Pi_j g_j$ denotes the product of one or more gauge operators, then \begin{itemize} \item an error $e = \Pi_j g_j$ can be safely ignored as the system transforms it to an equivalent subsystem; \item if for two errors $e_1$ and $e_2$, $e_1 \Pi_j g_j = e_2$, then $e_2$ can be considered as $e_1$ as both take the state to equivalent erroneous subsystems. \end{itemize}

-In this paper, the second scenario is termed as \emph{gauge equivalence}, which provides significant advantage in designing decoders based on ML.